hafizpatwary/flask-diet-app/README.md

 <img src="/Documentation/test_results.png" alt="Diet Page" width="100%" height="100%" border="5"/>

-With pytest I was able to test functionality that did not require user login, as most functions in my app requires user login, the coverage for testing could have been improved by using another tool called Selenium.
+With pytest I was able to test **functionality that did not require user login**, as most functions in my app requires user login, the coverage for **testing could have been improved** by **using the Selenium** tool.
 However due to the time contraint this was not covered.

 <img src="/Documentation/test_login.png" alt="Diet Page" width="80%" height="80%" border="5"/>